wwalterr/weather/README.md

 make deploy
 ```

-Open the cluster URL that will be shown in the last log line.
+Open the cluster URL that will be shown in the last log line to see the API or type `minikube dashboard` to monitor the application.

 ## Contributing